sipherxyz/mcp/context-bank/README.md

 ## Features

-- Create new chat sessions to query the knowledge base
-- Send messages to chat sessions to receive responses from the knowledge base
+- Query the knowledge base in AtherOS
 - Format and display results from the Onyx API

 ## Technologies Used